 The wholesale loans are used by District Associations to fund their retail loan portfolios.
 Each District Association has unique commodity and geographic credit portfolio concentrations.
-The table below illustrates commodity and geographic distribution of the District's \$115.2 billion loan portfolio as of December 31, 2019.
+The table below illustrates commodity and geographic distribution of the District's \$107.6 billion loan portfolio as of December 31, 2018.

 District Portfolio

-Commodity Distribut tion Geographic Dis tribution
+Commodity Distribution Geographic Distribution

-Crops 43 % lowa 11 %
+Crops 44% lowa 11%

-Cattle 9 % Illinois 9 %
+Cattle 9% Illinois 9%

-Dairy 7 % Minnesota 8 %
+Dairy 7% Minnesota 8%

-Investor real estate 6 % Nebraska 8 %
+Investor real estate 7 % Nebraska 8%

-Food products 6 % Indiana 6 %
+Food products 6% Indiana 6%

-Other 29 % Michigan 6 %
+Other 27% Michigan 6%

-Total 100 % Wisconsin 6 %
+Total 100% Wisconsin 6%

-South Dakota 5 %
+• South Dakota 6%

-Ohio 5 %
+Ohio 5%

-Other 36 %
+Other 35%

-Total 100 %
+Total 100%

 Other commodities consist primarily of loans in the pork, timber, poultry, rural residential real estate, and grain marketing and farm supply sectors, none of which represented more than 5 percent of the District loan portfolio.
-Other states consist primarily of loans in North Dakota, Tennessee, Arkansas and Kentucky, none of which represented more than 5 percent of the District loan portfolio.
+Other states consist primarily of loans in Missouri, North Dakota, Tennessee, Arkansas and Kentucky, none of which represented more than 5 percent of the District loan portfolio.
 The commodity and geographic concentrations have not changed materially from prior years.

 While the District has concentrations in crops, these crops represent staple commodities of agriculture - corn, soybeans and wheat.
 To some extent, there is further concentration in crops related to the investor real estate sector, as these loans are typically made for the purchase of land that is rented for crop production.
 However, the concentration in crops is geographically diverse, with multiple states being significant producers of these important commodities.
-While the commodity distribution represents the primary commodity of the borrower, many of the crop producers may also have livestock operations or other forms of diversification including off-farm income.
+While the commodity distribution represents the primary commodity of the borrower, many of the crop producers may also have livestock operations or other forms of diversification.